Last Updated on by Admin LB

 - Where to file the complaints?

 - Jurisdiction of Consumer Forums and National Commission

 - Additional Requirement to be taken care of

-This article ‘How to File a Consumer Complaint in India’ deals with the basics of consumer complaint under Consumer Protection Act, 1986.
+The article ‘How to File a Consumer Complaint in India’ deals with the basics of consumer complaints under the Consumer Protection Act, 1986.
 The Consumer Protection Act, 1986 aims at helping a consumer in getting quicker redressal of his complaints through specially established for a, instead of filing a suit in a civil court.

 The Consumer Protection Act envisages the establishment of the following